yorkie-team/yorkie/design/README.md

 For significant scope and complex new features, it is recommended to write a Design Document before starting any implementation work.
-On the other hand, we don't need design documentation for small, simple features and bug fixes.
+On the other hand, we don't need to design documentation for small, simple features and bug fixes.

 Writing a design document for big features has many advantages:
 - It helps new visitors or contributors understand the inner workings or the